 Failure Occurswhen one of the annually required nondiscrimination tests fails and is not corrected on a timely basis.

-- Employer Eligibility Failure Occurs when a company sponsors a type of plan they are not permitted to sponsor.
-An example would be a for-profit company sponsoring a 403(b) plan (can only be maintained by not-for-profit entities).
+- Employer Eligibility Failure Occurs when a company sponsors a type of plan it is not permitted to sponsor.
+An example would be a for-profit company sponsoring a 403(b) plan (which can only be maintained by certain not-for-profit entities).